turingschool/career-development-curriculum/module-0-capstone/pd_prework.md

-# Turing Career Development Pre-Work
+# Turing Career Development Pre-Work - Mod 0 Capstone
 ## Developing Mindsets to Succeed
 _Our **mission** is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers._